-5.4.3.1.
+- 5.4.3.1.
 During their due diligence on physical entities according to paragraph 5.4.1.1, Class A bookmakers should collect at least the following information and documents:

-- a) Agent's identity information
+- a) agent's identity information

-- b) Home address in the Republic
+- f) home address in the Republic

-- c) Contact details (mobile phone number and email address)

-- d) Bank details certification letter for the agent's special account

-- e) Reference letter from bank

-- f) Certificate of total gross income for the last three years from the Social Insurance Department

-- g) Two passport photos

-- h) A curriculum vitae (CV).
+- g) contact details (mobile phone number and email address) - h) bank details certification letter for the agent's special account - i) reference letter from bank - j) certificate of total gross income for the last three years from the Social Insurance Department - k) two passport photos - 1) a curriculum vitae (CV).